-Supervisor Jim Luigi Schmitt is currently serving his fourth full term on the Milwaukee County Board.
-He was elected in a special election on December 8, 1998 and re-elected in 2000, 2004, 2008 and 2012.
+Supervisor Jim Luigi Schmitt is currently serving his sixth full term on the Milwaukee County Board.
+He was elected in a special election on December 8, 1998 and re-elected in 2000, 2004, 2008, 2012, 2016 and 2018.
 The 6th District encompasses 20 of the 24 wards in Wauwatosa, seven wards in West Allis, and four wards in the City of Milwaukee.

-Supervisor Schmitt is particularly active on issues relating to the Milwaukee County Grounds in Wauwatosa, including the Behavioral Health Division Mental Health Complex and the University of Wisconsin-Milwaukee engineering campus planned for the area near the Eschweiler buildings.
+Schmitt is particularly active on issues relating to the Milwaukee County Grounds in Wauwatosa, including the Behavioral Health Division Mental Health Complex, the Milwaukee Regional Medical Center and the University of Wisconsin-Milwaukee Engineering Innovation campus.
 He successfully worked with the Department of Natural Resources to preserve over 50 acres of hardwood forest, while at the same time working with the Milwaukee Metropolitan Sewerage District on the construction of the necessary detention basin on the County Grounds.
-Supervisor Schmitt is currently working with the Wisconsin Department of Transportation and neighborhood groups relating to the upcoming Zoo Interchange reconstruction.
-He is also working with Preserve our Parks Underwood Group on American Transmission Corporation's plans for County park lands in the 6th District.
-Supervisor Schmitt was the author of the County resolution opposing new transmission lines through our natural areas and park land.
+Schmitt continues to work with the Wisconsin Department of Transportation and neighborhood groups relating to the massive Zoo Interchange reconstruction.
+He most recently authored an important resolution to increase parkland on County Grounds.
+He also worked with Preserve our Parks Underwood Group on American Transmission Corporation's plans for County park lands in the 6th District.
+Schmitt was the author of the County resolution opposing new transmission lines through our natural areas and park land.

 For a number of years, he has served on the Board of Directors for the Milwaukee County Historical Society, the Milwaukee County Research Park Board and more recently on the Milwaukee County Public Museum Board.
 Before he was elected to public office, Supervisor Schmitt spent 28 years as a teacher, coach and administrator at Marquette University High School in Milwaukee.
 He currently enjoys teaching evening adult classes in American Government at Upper Iowa University.